Living Room Organizer & Storage Selector | 50+ Types • Design Guide • Complete Solutions

 • Dimensions: Typically 12-48 inches long, 8-12 inches deep

 How It Works: Brackets mount to wall studs (or use heavy-duty anchors).
-Shelf sits on top of bracket (bracket hidden).
-Items place directly on shelf surface.
+The shelf sits on top of the bracket (the bracket is hidden).
+Items are placed carefully on the shelf surface.

 Best For: